 \section{Abstract}

-Motivated by realistic hardware considerations of the pre-fault-tolerant era, we comprehensively study the impact of uncorrected noise on quantum circuits.
-We first show that any noise `truncates' most quantum circuits to effectively logarithmic depth, in the task of computing Pauli expectation values.
-We then prove that quantum circuits under any non-unital noise exhibit lack of barren plateaus for cost functions composed of local observables.
-But, by leveraging the effective shallowness, we also design a classical algorithm to estimate Pauli expectation values within inverse-polynomial additive error with high probability over the ensemble.
-Its runtime is independent of circuit depth and it operates in polynomial time in the number of qubits for one-dimensional architectures and quasi-polynomial time for higher-dimensional ones.
-Taken together, our results showcase that, unless we carefully engineer the circuits to take advantage of the noise, it is unlikely that noisy quantum circuits are preferable over shallow quantum circuits for algorithms that output Pauli expectation value estimates, like many variational quantum machine learning proposals.
-Moreover, we anticipate that our work could provide valuable insights into the fundamental open question about the complexity of sampling from (possibly non-unital) noisy random circuits.
+Without a successful implementation of fault-tolerant quantum error correction, calculations on quantum computers are subject to noise that limits their capabilities.
+Motivated by realistic near-term hardware considerations, we study the impact of uncorrected local noise on logical quantum circuits.
+We first show that in the task of estimating observable expectation values any noise truncates most quantum circuits to effectively logarithmic depth.
+We then prove that quantum circuits under any non-unital noise do not exhibit barren plateaus for cost functions composed of local observables.
+However, by using the effective shallowness, we also design an efficient classical algorithm to estimate observable expectation values within any constant additive accuracy, with high probability over the choice of the circuit, in any circuit architecture.
+Taken together, our results establish that, unless we carefully engineer quantum circuits to take advantage of the noise, noisy quantum circuits are unlikely to offer an advantage over shallow ones for algorithms that output observable expectation value estimates, such as many variational quantum machine learning proposals.

 \makeatletter